Bill Donohue: Politics

 In December 2007, he objected to a television commercial that former Arkansas governor Mike Huckabee was using in his campaign for the Republican presidential nomination.
 The ad showed the candidate seated in front of a stained glass window that displayed, in Donohue's view, an image of the cross while Huckabee described the importance of Christmas and family.
 Donohue said: "This is just injecting religion into politics even too far for guys like me."
 He believed Huckabee was identifying his religion to attack Mitt Romney's Mormon faith.

 During the 2008 presidential race, Donohue called for Obama to disband his campaign's Catholic National Advisory Council, which he said represented only "dissident Catholics," most with perfect ratings from the National Abortion Rights Action League.

 In March 2009, he criticized President Obama's selection of Kansas Governor Kathleen Sebelius to head the Department of Health and Human Services calling her "one of the most extreme pro-abortion zealots in the nation".

 In June 2016, following the close of the New York State legislature without action on legislation designed to help survivors of childhood sexual abuse, Donohue wrote: "The bill was sold as justice for the victims of sexual abuse, when, in fact, it was a sham: the proposed legislation that failed to make it to the floor of the New York State legislature in the wee hours of Saturday ... was a vindictive bill pushed by lawyers and activists out to rape the Catholic Church."

+In February 2026, Donohue voiced concern with comments made former Miss California Carrie Prejean Boller, who was chosen by President Trump to be on his newly established Religious Liberty Commission.
+At a February 2026 hearing on anti-Semitism, Boller made controversial comments regarding the state of Israel while also wearing a Palestinian flag pin.

+Donohue requested that Boller be removed from the commission calling her comments "presumptuous."
+As a result of her comments, Boller was removed from the Commission on February 11.

+Donohue has spoken out against New York City Mayor Zohran Mamdani.
+In February 2026, Donohue criticized Mamdani for not attending the installation of Archbishop of New York Ronald Hicks.
+Donohue responded by saying that "Mamdani's professed interest in diversity and inclusion obviously hits a brick wall when it comes to Catholics" and that "he wants nothing to do with them."
+Donohue also criticized Mamdani for his comments at a 2026 St. Patrick's Day event, where he made comments concerning Palestine.
+He criticized the mayor for turning a message about St. Patrick into "a radical Muslim rant."